Eastfield Primary School SEND Provision

 The school buy back in to the Local Authority SEND Inclusion programme.
 This allows access for all staff to attend SEND/Inclusion Training.

-There are extra-curricular activities for pupils including those with SEND and a list of these is available at the school office
+There are extra-curricular activities for pupils including those with SEN and a list of these is available at the school office